Kimserey/BlogArchive/x.md

 # Conclusion

-SQLite has a lot of cool features, this is just the beginning. learning how to use these features Thanks to [@nbevans](https://twitter.com/nbevans) who showed me how to use some of these features.
+SQLite has a lot of cool features and there are many more features that I haven't discovered yet.
+Thanks to [@nbevans](https://twitter.com/nbevans) for showing me how to use some of these features.
+Learning how to use these features really helped me to write better queries and ultimately helped in improving the performance of our system.
 Hope you learnt something new today with this post and if you have any question, leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 See you next time!